markus1978/emf-compress/README.md

 # What about EMF-Compare and others?

-Other framework use a similar strategy to compare models, but follow different goals.
+Other frameworks use a similar strategy to compare models, but follow different goals.
 [EMF-Compare](https://www.eclipse.org/emf/compare/) and other model compare/diff frameworks are tailored to show matches and differences in individual models to humans.
 In this scenario, runtime performance is of minor importance and is trumped by the quality of the compare.
 The used algorithms try to identify the